yanxiaobing/XBDebugTools/README.md

 #### Podfile

-To integrate AFNetworking into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate XBDebugTools into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'